NO CONTACT RULE: Moving on from the ex after a breakup

 How long should you stick with the No Contact Rule?
 Is it permanent?

-Why go back to a relationship with an ex-partner who cannot enhance your emotional wellbeing and is incapable of meeting your needs through their avoidance?
-You deserve much-much better, my friend- seriously.
+Why go back to a relationship with an ex-partner unable to contribute to your emotional well-being, and your needs were never met?
+You deserve much-much better my friend- seriously.

 Moreover, permanency is especially true if you are sick and tired of the pain of being so dependent on one person-- and truly desire an authentic, fulfilling relationship in your future. * If you have kids with your ex, permanent No Contact is likely, not possible- your kids need you.

-Keeping the addiction going will surely keep you stuck in your obsession and love addiction.
-And for every contact made, you immediately go back to square one.
+Keeping the addiction going will surely keep you stay stuck in your obsession and love addiction.
+And for each and every contact made, you immediately go back to square one.

-Applying the No Contact Rule is not easy - it is painful - but it is the most effective method to help you heal and get over an ex
+No Contact Rule is not easy but is an effective method for you to get over an ex

 Let's be honest-- No Contact is definitely not easy or painless.
 Love addiction has consequences.